Best Credit Cards in November 2024Articles

 6. Pay the entire cost of the car rental with the credit card that offers coverage.

 If you get into a crash, your rental car gets stolen, or you experience another covered mishap, file a claim with the credit card company within the required time.
-If the coverage on your card is secondary (more on that below), you’ll first need to file a claim with any other insurance that covers you.
+But if the coverage on your card is secondary (more on that below), you’ll first need to file a claim with any other insurance that covers you.

-Primary vs. secondary car rental insurance
+Primary vs. secondary rental car insurance

 Benefits of using a credit card with primary car rental insurance: